Dceglio1/ALS5224/README.md

 </details>

 Then, run cal_abundances.sh.
-You'll first need to create an environment named "mypy3" and install python and pandas in the ARC.
+You'll first need to create an environment named "mypy3" and install python (version 3.1.2) and pandas (version 2.3.3) in the ARC.
 To do so, use the following lines of code.

 ```
 conda create -n mypy3 python=3.12 pip